enotspe/fortinet-2-elasticsearch/README.md

 ## Key Benefits
 1. **Parsing**
-- Full parsing: Extracts and maps all relevant fields from Fortinet logs.
+- Full field parsing: Extracts all fields and values from Fortinet logs.
-- ECS Naming Standardization: Translates Fortinet fields to Elastic Common Schema (ECS) for consistent field naming.
+- ECS Naming Standardization: Translates Fortinet fields to [Elastic Common Schema (ECS)](https://www.elastic.co/guide/en/ecs/current/index.html) for consistent field naming.
 - Enrichment: Enhances log data with additional contextual information.

 2. **Analytics**
 - FortiDragon provides deep visibility into your network traffic.
-With its comprehensive dashboards for threat hunting, you can easily monitor Fortinet logs in real-time.
+With comprehensive dashboards for threat hunting, you can easily monitor Fortinet logs in real-time.
 Here is where we shine!
-No other paid or free plataform has such an in depth analysis of Fortinet data
+No other paid or free tool has such an in depth analysis of Fortinet logs.

 3. **Quick Setup**
 - No more logstash hassle, simply run the provided script to install and configure all Elasticseach components.